imenkn/NI-LPA-code2/NI-LPA code/Readme.txt

 since the LFR benchmark is probabilist, in this exemple, we generate 3 instances named "network1", "network2", "network3" in folder named "test" with the same parameters as follows:
 		Number of node = 1000
 		The average degree k = 10
-		The mixing parameter µ = 0.2
+		The mixing parameter Âµ = 0.2
 		The maximum degree = 50
 		The community size varies between 20 and 100
 		The number of overlapping nodes = 10%